Chapter 17: Natural Magick (1658)

 The books currently on my nightstand are…

-The Diary of Samuel Pepys Written as a personal aide mémoire over the course of ten years, Pepys give an unflinching, colourful and homourful portrayal both of himself and of his turbulent times.
+The Diary of Samuel Pepys Written as a personal aide mémoire over the course of ten years, Pepys gives an unflinching, colourful and homourful portrayal both of himself and of his turbulent times.

 My Family and Other Animals by Gerald Durrell.
 As an eleven year old who liked nothing better than paddling in the rock pools of the Inner Hebrides or crawling through the undergrowth in the garden or local woods, reading this memoir was a definitive thunderclap experience.
 I return to this book often and still find it as bursting with the light, colour, wildlife and comedy of life on Corfu as when I first read it.